 In a bowl combine Panko breadcrumbs, cheese, corn, garlic and parsley.

 Salt and pepper the steaks on both sides, place both steaks on a cutting board lengthwise.
 Place two 1 foot sections of kitchen twine under each steak, one ½ an inch from the top and one ½ from the bottom.

 Divide the goat cheese Panko mixture and mound in the middle of each steak, then gently push down keeping away from the top and bottom ending where the kitchen twine is.

 Gently roll up then tie the strings and cut off any access.
 Mixture that has fallen out can be gently pushed back in.

-Coat each steak with olive oil and place on the medium low barbeque for 20-30 minutes, you can also cook on the stove top in a grill pan.
+Coat each steak with olive oil and place on the medium low barbecue for 20-30 minutes, you can also cook on the stove top in a grill pan.

 When the cheese starts to melt in the center it should be done.

 Move to a plate and let sit for 10 minutes, cover loosely with foil to keep in heat.
-Cut off strings and serve with Wild Horse Zinfandel for the full experience of my Food and Wine article.
+Cut off strings and serve with a nice zinfandel for the full experience of my Food and Wine article.